p9verma/verma-705.603spring24/VIrtualSearch/SystemsPlan.md

 ## **REQUIREMENTS:**

 ### <u>What are our (system) Assumptions?</u>
-- The input data is highly imbalanced.
+- The input data is live and coming in at all times.
-- There are underlying patterns that can be detected from transaction data to aid the development of a usable ML model.
-- There are enough data point with fraudulent and non-fraudulent transactions to train a model.
-There is sufficient data.
+- There objects (license plates) to be detected from images exist on every car.
+- The tessaract model used for licensce plate extraction is trained well and optimally.

 ### <u>What are our (system) Requirements?</u>
-- Input credit card transaction data in a csv format.
+- The input data is live and coming in via video stream input.
-- The system must have a reasonable large memory and gpu/cpu operating capability to process complex training methods on large and high-dimensional datasets.
+- The system must have a reasonable large memory and gpu/cpu operating capability to correctly identify licensce lates in near real-time.
-- Store and secure input data.
-The data inputted in this system may be highly sensitive and should be protected from breaches or leaks.
+- Input will come in at high speeds, day and night, under different weather conditions.
+The system must handle various image qualities then.

 ## **RISK & UNCERTAINTIES:**

 ### <u>What are the possible harms?, What are the causes of mistakes</u>

-The possible harms in this system can be emotional and financial damage.
-If a fraudulent tranasaction is marked as non-fradulent by the model, the cardholder may lose trust in the financial institution using this model.
-The specific amount, nature, and recognition of the fraud will dictate the degree of the damage caused by the system being inaccurate.
+The possible harms in this system can be emotional, legal, and financial damage.
+If a toll is wrongfully charged by the DoT sometimes or often, it can have ramifications on its authority and credibility with the population.
+The people may lose trust in the public institution.
+The specific amount of wrongful charges due to incorrect detections will dictate the degree of the damage caused by the system being inaccurate.
 Some cases of errors or mistakes include the manner in which data is collected for the model.
-Inconsistencies or discrepancies in collecting, aggregating, reporting, storing, loading, and processing the data may cause discrepancies and error is the feature extraction, data loading, data massaging, and model creating processes.
+Lapses in video livestream caused by weather or hardware issues may occur.

 # IMPLEMENTATION (How's)
 ## **DEVELOPMENT:**